horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

 - Trustless

     DeFi services are public and have an open code.
 The service cannot do anything outside the scope of the pre-programmed rules.
 It cannot cheat, steal or misuse funds.
 Anyone can lookup the code powering DeFi service and verify that it works exactly as it claims to.

+- Governed by Community

+    DeFi services are generally governed by a distributed group of entities where each entity has a vote weight proportional to their holdings of the governance token.

 Keeping above in mind, the goal of DeFi is to reconstruct the financial system for the whole world by building open and decentralized alternatives.

+While most DeFi projects are label themselves as 'decentralized' the degree of decentralization will vary from one service to another, depending on how the project is built.

+There are a number of DeFi services built on Ethereum which label itself as decentralized but at the same time operate and governed like a centralized service.
+A project may score high on some points and rank poorly on other.

+> There are currently no 100% decentralized financial platforms on the market.

+To be considered a 'DeFi' service, a DApp has to exhibit one or more decentralized characteristics, and has to operate in a spirit of decentralization.

+> Generally, it's expected for a service to ensure that users always maintain unconditional control over the assets on the platform.

+For instance, someone may build a service on Ethereum blockchain that has a special admin level account that can freeze other users' funds on the service.
+Such services may have some DeFi properties but cannot be really called DeFi.

 ## DeFi History